-Quats are persistent and can contribute to health problems such as asthma, allergen sensitivity, skin irritation, and adverse respiratory, nervous system, immunological, reproductive and developmental effects.
+QACs are persistent and can contribute to antimicrobial resistance, asthma, allergic skin irritation and sensitization, and adverse reproductive and developmental effects.
 They are used in consumer products and building materials as well as for cleaning and disinfection.
+Benzalkonium chloride and benzethonium chloride continue to be used in the US in over-the-counter soaps while under consideration for FDA regulation.
+This use of benzalkonium chloride is banned in the EU.